pansk-p/Movie-Recommendation-System/README.md

 # Movie Recommendation System Overview

 ## Introduction
-This repository contains a movie recommendation system implemented in Python using collaborative filtering techniques.
+This repository contains a hybrid movie recommendation system implemented in Python using collaborative filtering techniques.
 Collaborative filtering is a method commonly used in recommendation systems, where the system predicts a user's preferences based on the preferences of other users.

 ## Table of Contents
 1. [Requirements](#requirements)